Meno Yamevunjika, Yamelegea au Yameng'olewa

 Taarifa Zaidi

-1. Mouth Healthy: This resource provides information on oral health, including nutrition and guidance on selecting products that carry the American Dental Association's seal of approval, as well as advice on how to find a dentist and when to see one.
+1. Mouth Healthy: This resource provides more information on common dental emergencies from the American Dental Association, as well as advice on how to find a dentist and when to see one.